erikyao/erikyao.github.io/_posts/2015-03-16-cpp-there-are-void-pointers-but-no-void-references.md

 ---
-layout: post
-title: "C++: There are void pointers but no void references"
-description: ""
 category: C++
+description: ''
 tags: []
+title: 'C++: There are void pointers but no void references'
 ---
-{% include JB/setup %}

 整理自 _Thinking in C++_。